disconnector/devop_day/courseware.md

       * Networking
       * Upload code and go
 ---
-3. DevOp tools
+    # DevOp tools
-  * Languages and Frameworks
+      Languages
       * Compiled
         * machine code is created for the specific platform
         * Main advantage is speed / disadvantage is portability
         * If the machine platform is correct - no dependencies (most of the time)
         * C, C++, Golang
       * Interpreted
         * compiled at run time or via an intermediate representation
         * Main advantage is portability / disadvantage is speed
         * Require dependancies if no packaging engine is used (pip for example)
         * Java, Python, Ruby, .NET

+    # Frameworks
+      * Frameworks allow
 ---
-  * Source control with Git
+    #Source control with Git
       * How do you keep track of a project with many developers working on small pieces of a larger whole?
       * How do you revert versions of code across many developers in sync?
       * You use a *version control system*
       * Examples are Subversion, CVS, Mercurial, Git, etc etc
         *  GitHub is a public (or private!) code repository with version control
           * Commit
           * Push
           * Checkout
           * Clone
           * Branch
           * Commit
 ----
-  * Vagrant
+    # Vagrant
       * Creates and configures virtual environments
       * Why?
         * Developers like to develop locally - but distributing an entire VM is hard
         * Everyone needs to have the *exact* same environment to code
         * Define base "box" and all configuration via a text file (Vagrantfile)
         * Example Vagrantfile
         * Vagrant up
         * Vagrant ssh
 ---
-  * Cloud Foundry
+    # Cloud Foundry - (with thanks to Matt Cowger and Jonas Rosland)
+      * PaaS is a category of cloud computing services that provides a platform allowing customers to develop, run and manage applications without the complexity of building and maintaining the infrastructure typically associated with developing and launching an app.

+    # CF 101

+    >what problems does it solve?

+    * managing operating systems sucks.
+    * managing runtimes sucks
+    * managing deployment of dependencies sucks
+    * managing application isolation sucks
-    *
+    * managing deployment tasks sucks

+    ## Process for deploying/scaling app on EC2 / EHC / etc

+    1. Deploy VM (the easy part - handled by IaaS...CMDB?)
+    2. Secure VM (or write some puppet)
+    2. Install runtime (with what?  rpm?  tarball?)
+    3. install dependencies (or write some scripts)
+    4. Install application (tarball?
+RPM? git?)
+    5. Start application (how?  job engine?  keep it running?)
+    6. Modify load balancer (how?)
+    7. Modify firewall (how?)
+    8. Add health checks (to where?  http? tcp? )

+    ## Process for deploying app on CF

+    1. `cf push app_name`

+    ## Process for scaling app on CF

+    1. `cf scale app_name -i instance_count`
 ---
   * Markdown
     * What this doc is written in :-)
     * Quick and easy way to generate formatted docs for people who hate writing docs
+    * Check out the Chrome extension "Markdown Preview Plus"
+---
+  * A good text editor
+    * Atom or Sublime Text highly recommended
 ---

 3. Docker 101 in 1 hour with hands on
   * Docker install
   * Docker basic commands